Proving the Duffin-Schaeffer conjecture without GCD graphs: Introduction

 These results may be motivated as follows.
 Assuming that $\psi$ takes values in $[0,1/2]$, to avoid some minor degeneracy issues (Theorem \ref{Theorem:KM} for the case where $\psi(n) \geqslant \tfrac{1}{2}$ for infinitely many $n$ was resolved in \cite{PV90}), define Then, writing $\lambda$ for the Lebesgue measure, we have Viewing $\alpha$ as a random variable chosen uniformly at random from $[0,1]$, one has $S(N, \alpha) = \sum_{n \leqslant N} \mathds{1}_{[\alpha \in \mathcal{A}_n]}$ and $\Psi(N) = \sum_{n \leqslant N} \lambda(\mathcal{A}_n) = \mathbb{E}_\alpha S(N, \alpha)$.
 Theorem \ref{Theorem:ABH} is therefore the statement that the random variable $S(N, \alpha)$ concentrates around its mean.
 For more background on the motivation behind the Duffin--Schaeffer conjecture, we direct the reader to the introductions of \cite{ABH23,KM19}.\\

 In this paper, we revisit the proofs of Theorems \ref{Theorem:KM} and \ref{Theorem:ABH}.
-It transpires that the core ideas of \cite{ABH23, KM19} may be `repackaged' and, when combined with some new arguments, the overall proofs may be substantially shortened\footnote{by roughly 75\%, in terms of the number of pages required} and conceptually simplified.
+It transpires that the core ideas of \cite{ABH23, KM19} may be `repackaged' and, when combined with some new arguments, the overall proofs may be substantially shortened and conceptually simplified. \ed{Furthermore, we note that since the appearance of the first version of this manuscript, the ideas and tools developed in this article have been successfully applied by Koukoulopoulos, Lamzouri and Lichtman \cite{KLL25} to solve a long-standing open Erd\H{o}s problem about integer dilation approximation.}\\

 Though we consider our main novel contribution to be the statement and proof of the technical estimate Theorem \ref{Theorem:maintheorem} below, as a corollary we also reduce the size of the error term in Theorem \ref{Theorem:ABH}. \begin{Corollary}[Improved error term for quantitative metric approximations] Under the same hypothesis as Theorem \ref{Theorem:ABH}, for all $\varepsilon >0$ and almost every $\alpha \in [0,1]$,

 \end{Corollary} Moreover, as we will explain below, our Theorem \ref{Theorem:maintheorem} is potentially strong enough to prove a near square-root cancellation error term $O_{\varepsilon}(\Psi(N)^{-\frac{1}{2} + \varepsilon})$ in Corollary \ref{Corollary:quantitativemetricapproximations}.
 Up to the $\Psi(N)^{\varepsilon}$ term, the error term is in accordance with the one known for the Khintchine setup, that is, considering monotonic $\psi$ and not only counting coprime approximations, see \cite{S60} or \cite[Chapter 4]{H98}.
 Furthermore we note that due to the diagonal contribution, a square-root error term is the best that can be obtained by an $L^2$-approach; to the best of the authors' knowledge, all proofs in this area rely on this tool.